Aug 05, 2024 | 12 Mins read

 Modern Chatbots and Generative AI

 New AI has given us generative AI chatbots that can create text and images from user input.
 Modern chatbots like ChatGPT, GPT-4 Turbo, and DALL·E 3 are the proof of this.
-They can generate content and have more interactive conversations.
+These chatbots leverage advanced AI technology to enhance conversational abilities, making interactions more natural and effective.

 ChatGPT: Large Language Models